ampotos/dynStruct/todo/future_work.md

 #check other language like rust, go, ...
 (I think most of them don't call malloc but have their own allocator system, mmap wrapping can help but it's not very precise): need flexibility on allocator:

        It's impossible to detect all programing language and to do specific stuff for all of them, but if only add some option (like the flexibility on the allocator) allow dynStruct to handle more program language properly do it.

-#search other usage of the data extract:

-       This one is just if some new idea to use the data extract appear.

 #wrap mmap syscall and use new memory as a big block (not for structure recovering), mark block as mmap and don't try to recover struct. but if mmap by allocator don't save it: